 Ride Illinois has a long history of promoting bicycling throughout the state.
-We have been a well-respected, expert voice for better bike conditions in Illinois.
+We have been a well-respected, expert advocate for Illinois bicyclists since the organization was incorporated in 1992.

 - State laws enabling Share the Road license plates and requiring at least three feet clearance when passing bikes

-- Leading Illinois delegation in D.C. to save federal funds for trails and bikeways, while preserving over $20 million of these funds at the state level
+- Leading Illinois delegation in D.C. to save federal funds for trails and bikeways, while preserving over $20 million in funding at the state level

 - Bike plans in over 20 towns around Illinois, help in dozens more

 - Implementation of the state Complete Streets law, and bike-friendly designs of other road projects